-Please refer to Note 6(h) for Statement of movement of property, plant and equipment.
+Please refer to Note 6(g) for Statement of movement of property, plant and equipment.

-Please refer to Note 6(h) for Statement of movement in accumulated depreciation of property, plant and equipment.
+Please refer to Note 6(g) for Statement of movement in accumulated depreciation of property, plant and equipment.

-Please refer to Note 6(i) for Statement of movement of right-of-use assets.
+Please refer to Note 6(h) for Statement of movement of right-of-use assets.

-Please refer to Note 6(i) for Statement of movement in accumulated depreciation of right-of-use assets.
+Please refer to Note 6(h) for Statement of movement in accumulated depreciation of right-of-use assets.